bellhyve/zelta/README.md

 **Zelta** is a suite of tools offering a streamlined approach to managing ZFS snapshot replication across various systems.
 It's built with the intention of simplifying complex ZFS functions into safe and user-friendly commands while also being the foundation for large and complex backup and failover environments.
 It's easy and accessible while working with most UNIX and UNIX-like base systems without additional packages, is optimized for environments with strict permission separation, and integrates well into many types of existing ZFS workflows.

-Zelta can be used to safely perform workstation backups with a single command, but it has also been used to replicate millions of snapshots across hundreds of systems, feeding alerting and analytics systems.
+Zelta can be used to safely perform workstation backups with a single command, but it has also been used to replicate millions of snapshots across hundreds of systems automatically, feeding alerting and analytics systems.

 The suite comprises three main components:

 - `zelta match`: Compares two ZFS dataset trees, reporting matching snapshots or discrepancies.
 It's a helpful tool for replication assistance, rollback assistance, and source-backup validation.
-- `zelta replicate`: A robust ZFS dataset tree replication tool with very safe defaults.
+- `zelta replicate`: A robust ZFS dataset tree replication tool with safe defaults.
 - `zelta policy`: A policy-based backup tool for managing extensive replication jobs.

 There are additional functions and shortcuts: